 Kansas 4-H has been participating with the Kansas 4-H-Japanese Exchange since 1977.
 The Kansas 4-H Japanese Exchange is a vibrant two-way exchange program.
-Kansas 4-H again will be hosting around 30 Japanese youth and adult chaperones in Kansas from July 21 - August 18, 2019.
+Kansas 4-H again will be hosting around 30 Japanese youth and adult chaperones in Kansas from July 21 - August 18, 2020.
 We will need host families for the four-week period.
 If your family would like to get involved or you would like to know more details about hosting a Japanese youth in your home, please contact Rose Scott, Summer Japanese Inbound Coordinator, or Deryl Waldren, Kansas 4-H Coordinator.

 We will begin recruiting host families in late February when the applications from the Japanese delegates arrive.
 We will be marketing to all Kansas 4-H families through e-mail messages, plus personal contact.

 Below are the links for the host family application.
 Please contact Rose Scott before completing the application process.
 In addition, it is possible to fill out the host family application on-line electronically.

 - Electronic Kansas 4-H Japanese Exchange Host Family Application Process

 - Electronic Kansas 4-H Host Family Information Process for Other Exchange Programs